yuuuusuke1997/eel/README.md

-Visualize lyrics and predict what ARASHI wanted to tell us in Python.
+Recommend an eel store simlilar to my favorite eel store in Python.

 ## Description
-* get the lyrics for all songs
+* get the store names and reviews of all eel restaurants in Fukuoka from tebelog.com

 * clean up for getting accurate date

-* visualize lyrics by wordcloud on Jupyter Notebook
+* recommend an eel store simlilar to your favorite

 ## Requirement
 * Windows10

 * Python 3.8.0

-* Jupyter Notebook(Anaconda3)

 ## Install
 ```